maridonkers/instapaper/README.md

 # instapaper
-Tool to remove duplicate links (and their surrounding <li> tags) from Instapaper HTML export.
+Tool to remove duplicate links (and their surrounding li-tags) from Instapaper HTML export.

 It's a command line program, which can be executed via the following command: